 Dave has talked about buying a huge shovel for several years now — and he finally made the purchase this winter!

-He bought this Manplow 42″ snow shovel and has loved using it so far.
+He bought the Manplow and has loved using it so far.

 If you want to quickly clear a bunch of snow, this shovel is for you!

 I switched to Redmond Real Salt about 2 years ago — and I’ve never looked back.

 Honestly, I think it tastes better — plus I love the (slightly) courser texture.

 I use this salt for all our cooking and baking — even for my homemade bread!

 If you’re wondering what’s so amazing about salt… let me explain:

 Redmond Real Salt is an unrefined, unprocessed ancient sea salt with trace minerals.
 It’s totally natural with nothing added and nothing removed.

 It’s mined in Utah from an ancient seabed protected from modern pollution and has a subtly sweet taste (weird, but true — and SO delicious!)